Presentation at CCC focuses on preservation of North American Indian Sign Language

 “I didn’t see anyone doing it, so I felt like it needed to happen,” said Colin Denny, who provided a sign language performance at this year’s Superbowl.
 “We need someone to take the reins to make changes in a positive way and give back to the community.”

-Denny is referring to the preservation of North American Indian Sign Language, which was the topic of a presentation at Coconino Community College in Flagstaff on March 24.
+Denny is referring to the preservation of North American Indian Sign Language, which was the topic of a presentation at Coconino Community College in Flagstaff.
 More than 40 people attended the presentation.

 As the presentation began, Dr. Melanie McKay-Cody and Denny discussed the history of North American Indian Sign Language, also known as Plains Indian Sign Language (PISL).
 They explained how PISL was created as a way for different tribes to communicate with one another, as they spoke different languages.
 Sign language was a way to bridge the gap between different tribes and allowed them to trade and communicate more effectively.